-Orange Grove Fostercare is a leading national Independent Fostering Service Provider.
-We are recognised as a first choice provider of excellent family placements.
-We share a set of common principles, which guide our work with children and young people and their Foster Carers.
-Our success is based on our commitment to providing extensive support to carers and the value we place upon working in partnership.
+Orange Grove Foster Care is a leading national Independent Fostering Service Provider.
+We are recognised as a first choice provider of excellent foster families.
+We share a set of common principles, which guide our work with children and young people and their Foster Parents.
+Our success is based on our commitment to providing extensive support to foster parents and the value we place upon working in partnership.

-We aim to achieve respect for and promotion of the racial, cultural, religious and linguistic backgrounds of children and young people, having consideration to gender, sexuality and any disability of fostered children and young people, when making placement decisions.
+We aim to achieve respect for and promotion of the racial, cultural, religious and linguistic backgrounds of children and young people, having consideration to gender, sexuality and any disability of fostered children and young people, when making fostering decisions.